kehantan/labbook/docs/protease_assay/substrate_optimisation.rst

 #.
 Add calculated amount of working buffer solution into 96 well black plate.
 #.
 Add fixed amount of protease into 96 well black plate.
 #.
 Add 10 uL of different concentration of substrate into respective wells.
 #.
-Incubate for 30 mins at 37 C.
+Incubate for 30 mins at room temperature.
 #.
-Read plate at 350 nm excitation and 440 nm emission.
+Read plate at 350 nm excitation and 440 nm emission every 2 mins for a total of 60 mins.
-#.
-If the curve does not quite reach plateau incubate another 30 mins and read the plate again.

 **Analysis**